ResLife FAQs for New Students

 If you are still in a "rebate" triple after the sixth week of the semester, you will receive a $400 rebate (per semester) unless you decline to de-triple to an open space on the floor to which you are assigned.
 This will show up as a credit on your bill each semester you are in a "rebate" triple.
 However, if you are given the option to de-triple and you decline, you forfeit the rebate.

-In addition to the "rebate" triples, we also have standard triples and quads.
-These two types of rooms are much larger in size and students are assigned to them accordingly.
-We have a limited number of singles available to first-year students.
+In addition to the rebate triples, we also have doubles, standard triples and standard quads.
+Standard triples and quads are much larger in size and students are assigned to them accordingly.
 All room types are the same cost.

 Housing assignments will be available on ResLife Online in early August for the fall semester and early January for the spring semester.
 You will go to the same place you applied for housing (ResLife Online) to see your roommates' names, phone numbers, addresses, and when available, emails.

 Every residence hall has peer advisors called "Resident Assistants" that are available to help you with all your concerns, including roommate disagreements.

 When you arrive on campus in the fall, you will work with your roommate(s) to fill out a Roommate Agreement that outlines what is mutually acceptable in the room (e.g. visitors, what can be borrowed or not...).
 You should be honest when filling out the form.
 This is a good chance for you and your roommate(s) to discuss things like visitors, music, study time, etc. If an issue arises, talk first to your roommate(s).

 Inevitably roommate issues/problems occur from time to time.
 If things do not work out, you should contact your RA.
 Be honest and upfront about issues early on so that they can be talked through.
 If you are having a roommate issue, work through the following steps: